rackerlabs/technical-blog/_posts/2013-02-21-service-registry-use-cases-storing-service-metadata-in-the-registry.markdown

 ---
 layout: post
-title: 'Service Registry Use Cases: Storing Service Metadata In The Registry'
+title: 'Service registry use cases: Storing service metadata in the registry'
 date: '2013-02-21 08:04'
 comments: true
 author: Tomaz Muraus
-categories: []
+categories:
+  - General
 ---

 _This is a guest post from Tomaz Muraus.
-Tomaz is a Racker and a project lead for the Rackspace Service Registry product.
+Tomaz is a Racker and a project lead for the Rackspace Service registry product.
 He is also a project chair of [Apache Libcloud](http://libcloud.apache.org/), an open-source project which deals with cloud interoperability.
 Before working on Service Registry he worked on the [Cloud Monitoring](http://www.rackspace.com/cloud/monitoring/) product and before joining Rackspace, he worked at [Cloudkick](https://www.cloudkick.com/) helping customers manage and monitor their infrastructure.
 In his free time, he loves writting code, contributing to open-source projects, advocating for software freedom, going to the gym and cycling.
 Be sure to check out his GitHub [page](https://github.com/Kami)._

-In November, we launched Service Registry into preview.
-You can read all about it in the blog post titled [Keep Track Of Your Services And Applications With The New Rackspace Service Registry](http://www.rackspace.com/blog/keep-track-of-your-services-and-applications-with-the-new-rackspace-service-registry/).
+In November, we launched Service registry into preview.
+You can read all about it in the blog post titled [Keep Track Of Your Services And Applications With The New Rackspace Service registry](http://www.rackspace.com/blog/keep-track-of-your-services-and-applications-with-the-new-rackspace-service-registry/).

-That post describes some common use cases for Service Registry and contains information on how you can use it to make your application more highly available and responsive to changes.
+That post describes some common use cases for Service registry and contains information on how you can use it to make your application more highly available and responsive to changes.
 In this series of posts we take a deep look at some common use cases and illustrate them with code samples.

 <!-- more -->

-##Storing Service Metadata in the Registry
+### Storing service metadata in the registry

-Today we look at a simple use case of storing service metadata in the Service Registry.
+Today we look at a simple use case of storing service metadata in the Service registry.
 This is one of the simplest use cases and allows you to get started with the product very easily.

-Each service object in the service registry has a metadata field that can store arbitrary string key and value pairs.
+Each service object in the Service registry has a metadata field that can store arbitrary string key and value pairs.
 Examples of some common values you can store in this field:

 * Application version (e.g. git hash or svn revision number)
 * Region where the service is running